georgejecook/maestro-roku/docs/2. Utils/mc.utils.Collections.md

  - append({}) - appends a dictionary
  - get(key)
  - hasKey(key)
- - getValues() - returns a raw dictionary copy
+ - getAA() - returns a raw dictionary copy
+ - getValues() - returns an array of this map's values
+ - getKeys() - returns an array of this map's keys

 ### Serialization support